Bridge Burner Not Working

 - The bridge zone indicator light on the control panel fails to illuminate

-- Only the left or right individual burner activates, but the connecting bridge section stays cold
+- Only the left or right individual burner activates, while the connecting bridge section stays cold

 - The cooktop surface shows visible burn marks or a broken coil along the bridge element